ChrisDeFreitas/minify/readme.md

 # minify

-This is an single HTML page that allows Javascript code to be pasted then transpiled and minified with Babel Standalone and/or the Google Closure API.
+This is an single HTML page that allows Javascript code to be pasted then transpiled and minified with Babel Standalone and/or the Google Closure Compiler API.
 The page contains comments to guide usage of the tools.

 I put it together to simplify the entire process as I was moving between websites to accomplish various tasks and then having to refresh myself on the details of the various usages.